This website has been translated from Danish to English by using artificial intelligence (AI).

 • live and reside in Denmark.

-• are registered with the Jobcenter and have an active CV on jobnet.dk.
+• are registered and have an active CV on jobnet.dk.

-• show up for interviews you are called to by Min A-kasse and the Jobcenter.
+• attend interviews to which you are summoned by Min A-kasse and the municipality.

 • are available in the labor market.
 You must be able to take on reasonable work with 1 day's notice.
 Reasonable work includes all work that you can do.